shehzadashiq/aws-bootcamp-cruddur-2023/journal/week11.md

 - Gitpod.yml would not always work.
 To resolve this I created a bootstrap script which automated the common tasks for me.
 This also worked in my local environment
 - To save costs in Week 10, I had tore down the CFN stacks.
 This meant in WeekX I could no longer remember which stacks needed to exist as I had not yet finished documentation.
 Troubleshooting this consumed a lot of time.
 - Uploading in production was causing CORS issues.
 In addition to adding permissions to the `tajarba.com` domain, this was resolved by adding the `PUT` method in `/api/profile/update` under `backend-flask/routes/users.py`
+- There was an issue generating the Cloudformation for validation when using the <https://github.com/ExamProCo/cloud-project-bootcamp-validation-tool> , I resolved this by troubleshooting the code and successfully generated the required template

 ### Issues during CI/CD stack deployment